manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 ### Bootstrap

 Bootstrap is a library of pre built component with easily customizable styling and component placement.
-A lot of the sai2-interfaces components and complex layouts use bootstrap.
+A lot of the sai-interfaces components and complex layouts use bootstrap.
 More information [here](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 ## Debugging